Best Facebook Ad Comment Moderation Tool in 2026 — Tested, Ranked & Compared (Protect Your ROAS)

 Which tool should you choose?

 Small e-commerce brand running Meta ads: MyComments.io or CommentGuard.
 Both are purpose-built for Meta, both use the official API, both are reasonably priced.
 MyComments.io's unlimited pages/users makes it better if you're managing several pages.
 CommentGuard's higher comment volume at the $29 tier makes it better if you have a very high-volume single account.
+For a detailed pricing breakdown, see our CommentGuard pricing comparison.
 Growing agency managing multiple client accounts: Look hard at per-page and per-user pricing.
 MyComments.io and CommentGuard both offer unlimited pages and users at all tiers — most other tools don't.
 That difference compounds with each client you add.
-Brand that needs moderation + reply workflows: CommentGuard or FeedGuardians if you want AI reply suggestions.
+For agency-specific workflows, see our Facebook ad comment moderation guide for agencies.
+Brand that needs AI replies trained on their business: MyComments.io — the AI learns your products, pricing, and FAQs and responds accurately to customer questions.
+CommentGuard and FeedGuardians offer general-purpose AI reply suggestions.
 NapoleonCat if you want a full suite.
 Multi-platform (TikTok, YouTube, LinkedIn too): NapoleonCat or FeedGuardians.
 MyComments.io and CommentGuard are Meta-only.
 Enterprise with a large social team: Respondology or NapoleonCat.
+Running paid comment moderation at scale: If you need enterprise-grade controls with granular rule-setting, see our guide to paid comment moderation for Facebook ads.Frequently Asked Questions

 The bottom line